-An enterocele is defined as a pelvic floor hernia where the parietal peritoneum comes into direct contact with the vaginal epithelium with no intervening fascia.
-In normal pelvic supportive anatomy, the anterior pubocervical fascia, posterior rectovaginal fascia, cardi-nal-uterosacral ligaments and paracolpial fibers all converge, or fuse to form the pericervical ring.
-The integrity and continuity of these supportive tissues can be compromised in patients who have had a complete hysterectomy as previously described.
-An enterocele is likely to be directly related to a disruption of the fusion of the proximal margins of the pubocervical and rectovaginal fascia (Figure 2).
+An enterocele is defined as a pelvic floor hernia where the parietal peritoneum comes into direct contact with the vaginal epithelium with no intervening fasica.^{2,3} In normal pelvic supportive anatomy, the anterior pubocervical fascia, posterior rectovaginal fascia, cardinal-uterosacral ligaments and paracolpial fibers all converge, or fuse to form the pericervical ring.
+The integrity and continuity of these supportive tissues can be compromised in patients who have had a complete hysterectomy as previously described.4-6 An enterocele is likely to be directly related to a disruption of the fusion of the proximal margins of the pubocervical and rectovaginal fascia (Figs 13.2A to C).
 Although vaginal mucosa may cover this defect, it is not supportive, which greatly increases the likelihood that an enterocele will eventually develop within the vaginal cavity.
 Though it is possible to have an enterocele without concurrent vaginal vault prolapse, the two defects usually occur concomitantly.
-Although the depth and overall anatomic configuration of the cul-de-sac have been implicated in the development of the enterocele, it has never been proven to be the primary etiology.
+Although the depth and overall anatomic configuration of the culde-sac have been implicated in the development of the enterocele, it has never been proven to be the primary etiology.

-- LAPAROSCOPIC APPROACH TO ENTEROCELE REPAIR AND VAGINAL VAULT SUSPENSION
+LEVEL I SUPPORT-LAPAROSCOPIC APPROACH TO ENTEROCELE REPAIR AND VAGINAL VAULT SUSPENSION